People especially at risk

 It is important that risk assessments for any activities involving young children take account of the risks relating to the activity and the campus environment.
 Areas such as open water, under podia, vehicle movement, construction and maintenance work or aspects of building design may present significant risks to young children.
 Children may not recognise these hazards and, in some cases, may behave in ways that put them at greater risk.

 For reasons of safety, when children under the age of 12 need to be brought into University buildings, it is required that the children must be closely supervised at all times.
-The University will require any children who are not so supervised to be removed from the building.
+We will require any children who are not so supervised to be removed from the building.
 Under no circumstances will children under the age of 12 be permitted in workshops and science department laboratories

 Work experience for under 16s